xShare Project CarePlan

 Logical Model

-The Care Plan logical model defines the source information structure used by this guide.
-It represents a Care Plan with metadata, care team participation, subject and clinical context, goals, supporting information, planned or performed activities, and activity outcomes.
+The Care Plan logical model defined by this guide refines the Care Plan conceptual model and is based on EHDSDataSet.
+It represents the care plan as an information structure with header metadata, patient context, care team participation, addressed conditions, goals, supporting information, planned or performed activities, and activity or goal outcomes.

-The logical model is currently marked as draft and experimental.
-Implementers should treat it as a working model intended to support review and alignment, not as a frozen semantic specification.
+This is a first proposal for review and further refinement.
+Implementers should treat it as a working model intended to support alignment, not as a frozen semantic specification.

 Implementable Specification

-The implementable representation is the xShare Care Plan profile, a profile on the FHIR CarePlan resource.
+The implementable representation uses the xShare Care Plan profile, a profile on the FHIR R4 CarePlan resource.
+Goals referenced by the Care Plan are represented using the xShare Goal profile, a profile on the FHIR R4 Goal resource.

 Content Artefacts